Let's face it, Prague is not as cheap as it used to be. From hotels to tours, prices have risen quickly in recent years.

 Let me know in the comments below if you any of these tips were helpful.

-I tried to come up with original ideas for visiting Prague and saving money, but I'm sure the list can grow longer.
+I tried to come up with original ideas for a money-saving Prague tourist guide, but I'm sure the list can grow longer.

 If you have any questions, please let me know.
 Thanks!